haakemono/Bachelor/README.md

 ### Prerequisites
-- Python 3.9 or greater
+- Python 3.9 is recommended
 - pip
-- Visual Studio Code
+- Visual Studio Code (not nescessary but highly recommended)

 ---
 ## Getting Started